mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

 ---
 layout:     post
-title:      FnProject Flow 101
+title:      Flow 101
 date:       2017-10-10 09:00:00
 summary:    First intro to FnProject Flow
 ---

-The makeup of the newly-released [FnProject](http://fnproject.io) is explained in [a good amount of detail](https://twitter.com/chadarimura/status/917706536759234560) by Chad Arimura, with one of the major components being **Fn Flow**.
+[FnProject](http://fnproject.io) is out **now**.
+[Chad Arimura](https://twitter.com/chadarimura/) explained the motivation and structure of the project in a good amount of detail [in his recent post](https://twitter.com/chadarimura/status/917706536759234560), with one of the major components being **Fn Flow**.
 Flow allows developers to build high-level workflows of functions with some notable features:

-  - Very flexible model of function composition.
-Sequencing, fan out/in, retries, error-handling and more
+  - Flexible model of function composition.
+Sequencing, fan out/in, retries, error-handling and more.
   - Code-driven.
-Flow does not rely on massive yaml descriptors or visual graph-designers.
+Flow does not rely on massive yaml or json descriptors or visual graph-designers.
 Workflows are defined *in code*, expressed as a function, naturally.
   - Inspectable.
 Flow shows you the current state of your workflow, allows you to drill into each stage to see logs, stack traces and more.
   - Language agnostic.
-The initial Flow implementation which this post will use is in Java but support for other langauges has already started.
-TODO: LINKS!!
+The initial Flow implementation which this post will use is in Java but support for other langauges has already started including Python, [Go](https://github.com/fnproject/flow-lib-go) and JS.

 --